m6A modifications regulate intestinal immunity and rotavirus infection

 Request a detailed protocol

 The m6A analysis by LC-MS/MS was performed by Metware Biotechnology Co., Ltd (Wuhan, China).
-In brief, 1 µg purified RNA was digested into single nucleosides with 1 U nuclease P1 (Takara) and 1 U rSAP (Takara) and incubated at 37 °C. The digested RNA was injected into a LC-MS/MS which includes the ultra-performance liquid chromatography with a C18 column.
-The positive ion multiple reaction-monitoring (MRM) mode was adopted to detect m6A abundance. m6A levels were calculated from the standard curve which was generated from pure nucleoside standards.
+In brief, 1 µg purified RNA was digested into single nucleosides with 1 U nuclease P1 (Takara) and 1 U rSAP (Takara) and incubated at 37 °C. The digested RNA was injected into a LC-MS/MS, which was used to perform ultra-performance liquid chromatography with a C18 column.
+The positive ion multiple reaction-monitoring (MRM) mode was adopted to detect m6A abundance. m6A levels were calculated from a standard curve, which was generated from pure nucleoside standards.

 RT-qPCR

 For cells and tissues, total RNA was extracted with TRNzol Universal reagent (Tiangen) in accordance with the manufacturer’s instructions.
 Real-time PCR was performed using SYBR Premix Ex Taq II (Tli RNaseH Plus) (Takara) and complementary DNA was synthesized with a PrimeScript RT reagent Kit with gDNA Eraser (Takara).
-The target genes were normalized to the housekeeping gene (Gapdh, HPRT) shown as 2−ΔCt.
-The used primers are as follows:
+The target genes were normalized to the housekeeping gene (Gapdh or HPRT) shown as 2−ΔCt.
+The primers were as follows:

 Request a detailed protocol